zhouyong64/demo/index.md

 # <center> Audio Demo for "Singing Voice Conversion for Severely Out-of-Tune Singings" </center>

-## Abstract
-This paper presents a method for correcting severely out-of-tune singing voices using a reference singing.
-Unlike some prior work where the correction can only be performed on mildly out-of-tune singings, we propose using a strong linguistic feature alone to do temporal alignment that can work even when the source singing is far off.
-As large changes in pitch can change the timbre of the voice, we propose a method for adjusting the pitch before applying pitch shifting algorithms.
-Our experiments show the proposed method can work on severely out-of-tune singings while achieving comparable performance on mildly out-of-tune singings as compared to prior work.
-The method also works in some cases where the source audio is a speaking voice, in effect doing a speech-to-singing conversion.

 ## Comparison with Previous Work (mildy out-of-tune singings, in English and in Korean)
 SET: Sangeon Yong and Juhan Nam, “Singing expression transfer from one voice to another for a given song,” in ICASSP.
 IEEE, 2018.